What is Public Finance?

 Prof. Dalton classifies the scope of public finance into four areas as follows –

 As the name suggests, public income refers to the income of the government.
 The government earns income in two ways – tax income and non-tax income.
-Tax income is easy to recognize, it’s the tax paid by people of the country in the form of income tax, sales tax, duties, etc. On the other hand non-tax income includes interest income from lending money to other countries, rent & income from government properties, donations from world organizations, etc.
+Tax income is easy to recognize; it’s the tax paid by people of the country in the form of income tax, sales tax, duties, etc. On the other hand, non-tax income includes interest income from lending money to other countries, rent & income from government properties, donations from world organizations, etc.

 This area studies methods of taxation, revenue classification, methods of increasing government revenue and its impact on the economy as a whole, etc.

-This area studies the objectives and classification of public expenditure, effects of expenditure in different areas, effects of public expenditure on various factors such as employment, production, growth, etc.
+This area studies the objectives and classification of public expenditure, effects of expenditure in different areas, and effects of public expenditure on various factors such as employment, production, growth, etc.

-When public expenditure exceeds public income, the gap is filled by borrowing money from the public, or from other countries or world organizations such as The World Bank.
+When public expenditure exceeds public income, the gap is filled by borrowing money from the public or from other countries or world organizations such as The World Bank.
 These borrowed funds are public debt.

-This area of public finance explains the burden of public debt, why it is necessary and its effect on the economy.
+This area of public finance explains the burden of public debt, why it is necessary, and its effect on the economy.
 It also suggests methods to manage public debt.